 On 16 December 1997 Scalpay's oldest resident, 103 year old Mrs Kirsty Morrison, became the first person since the ice age to cross the 300 metre wide Sound of Scalpay without using a boat.
 Mrs Morrison was in the first of a convoy of cars to cross the £6.4m Scalpay Bridge.
 In the eyes of some this fixed connection between Scalpay and Harris ended Scalpay's separate existence as an island.

 For others it was simply the most recent (at the time) example of the Western Isles Council's long-standing policy of securing the long term viability of island communities by replacing ferry links to small islands with causeways or bridges.
 In Scalpay's case the benefits were not long in coming.
-The bridge was a key factor in the subsequent decision of Stolt to site their £5.7m salmon farming operation here in 2001: sadly it then closed in 2005 with the loss of 100 jobs.
+The bridge was a key factor in the subsequent decision of Stolt to site their £5.7m salmon farming operation here in 2001: sadly it then closed in 2005.

 This was only the latest twist in a long story of a populous small island that has used its natural assets to make a good living from the sea.
-Scalpay measures just three miles by two, yet has a population of around 400 people.
+Scalpay measures just three miles by two, yet has a population of around 300 people (322 in 2001 and 291 in 2011).
 This is rather lower than the peak of 636 in 1931, but is about the same as it was through the 1800s.
-This makes Scalpay feel more urban than just about anywhere else in the Western Isles outside Stornoway: but it certainly doesn't detract from the beauty of the island.
+This makes parts of Scalpay feel more urban than just about anywhere else in the Western Isles outside Stornoway: but it certainly doesn't detract from the beauty of the island.